Issuing Court Proceedings & Enforcement

 Defended Matters – Claims below £10,000 (Small-claims track)

 If a defence is offered by the defendant when the claim is received, then this can often lead to a delay in matters whereby a hearing is necessary and both parties present their evidence in front of a district judge to support their claim.

 As such it is usually better to get a settlement before legal action is issued or using the mediation service after the matter is issued if there is a genuine dispute on the matter.

-Generally on a small claims action, each part bears their own costs for the cost of the action so if you have used a solicitor to assist with the claim after it has been defended then there costs may not be recoverable.
+Generally, on a small claims action, each party bears their own costs for the cost of the action so if you have used a solicitor to assist with the claim after it has been defended then their costs may not be recoverable.

 Defended Matters – Claims above £10,000 (Fast track) and above £25,000 (Multi-track)

 If your claim against the debtor is for more than £10,000 and the matter is defended (or if there is a counterclaim against you for more than £10,000) then it will not be dealt with as a small claims action but instead allocated as a Fast track or Multi-track action.
 Neither of the procedures for these tracks is straightforward and both may lead to a formal court case.